 If the hustle and bustle of life on Honshu and its enormous metropolitan areas sounds a bit too much, then you can escape it all by heading to Okinawa, the smallest and southernmost of Japan’s five main islands.
 It has two major advantages over the others.

 The first is its subtropical climate which ensures winters remain mild and it is spared the big freeze that engulfs most of Japan between December and February.
-Daily highs range between 20 and 30°C throughout the year, although there is more rainfall than in most other places in Japan.
+Daily highs range between 20 and 30°C throughout the year, perfect for enjoying the many beaches on the island, although there is more rainfall than in most other places in Japan with some typhoons in the summer months.

 If you’re looking for a taste of Tokyo but can’t afford the living costs or deal with the crowds of the city proper, then Kawasaki or another of the cities in the metropolitan area might be a good back-up plan.

-This post on some of the best cities to live in Japan was published in November 2020.
+This post on some of the best cities to live in Japan was last updated in May 2023.